camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 In the case your **Region 0** was lost, please consider the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/).
 We will refrain from mentioning both possibilities always but as you can see it's simply the other way around in case of the loss of the **Region 0**.

-The chosen `camunda-values-failover.yml` requires adjustments before installing the Helm chart.
+The chosen `camunda-values-failover.yml` requires adjustments before installing the Helm chart and the same has to be done for the base `camunda-values.yml` in `aws/dual-region/kubernetes`.

 - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`

 1. The bash script [generate_zeebe_helm_values.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/generate_zeebe_helm_values.sh) in the repository folder `aws/dual-region/scripts/` helps generate those values.
-You only have to copy and replace them within the previously mentioned yaml.
+You only have to copy and replace them within the previously mentioned Helm values files.
 It will use the exported environment variables of the environment prerequisites for namespaces and regions.
 Additionally, you have to pass in whether your region 0 or 1 was lost.

 ```bash
 ./generate_zeebe_helm_values.sh failover